-In my own quest to find the very best summer and winter holidays out there I personally have visited and carefully analysed more than 31 nations, there are 2 more countries listed below as there are two countries which we offer (Japan and Lithuania) which have been created by other Sunshine World staff members who have been there:
+In my own quest to find the very best summer and winter holidays out there I personally have visited and carefully analysed more than 46 nations, there are 2 more countries listed below (Japan and Lithuania) which have been created by other Sunshine World staff members who have been there:

 A fantastic destination popular for many years with British travellers and indeed with people from around the world and with just reason.
 The prices may have risen over the last decade but they still offer excellent value- the sheer number of tourists mean that the giant purpose-built holiday resorts can still offer a beach holiday at a very low price.
 You must put up with the tacky side if you do choose this option however.
 Especially with the over crowding and stress of peak season.
 Barcelona remains one of the most exciting cities in the world to visit and the Spanish people on the whole are most pleasant hosts in my experience.
 Watch out for our new Spain website coming soon.